Read Genesis 3:1-24.

 The devil, in verse 4-5, starts with a lie (“you will not surely die”), adds in some truth, and appeals to Eve’s sense of pride and curiosity.
 It was true that in one sense she would “become like God” in knowing good and evil, but she would not become exactly like God (and there is the half-truth mixed with the lie).
 Who wouldn’t want to be like God?
 Many have actually tried to make themselves gods.
 But this is pride.
 And who wouldn’t want to be wise?
 This is the trap that the devil set.

 And Eve fell into it.
-She ate, and gave it to Adam, who was with her.
-If Adam was with her, he might have seen the entire thing.
+She ate, and gave it to Adam, who wasn’t with her when she first ate of it.
+If Adam was with her, he might have seen the entire thing (the deceit of the serpent’s words).
 Either way, Adam made his choice just as much as Eve did.
 Although some teachers believe that Adam did so not out of deceit, but love for his wife.
 We men must be careful to make God our first love, and not let our love for our wife cause us to disobey God.
 Women, be careful of your natural desire for wisdom.
 While it is a good thing to be wise, it must not be attained at any cost, and you must guard against deceit as you seek it.

 The result was that both Adam and Eve knew that they were naked, and knew that that was a bad thing (showing that they now had the knowledge of good and evil).
 God confronted them, as He so often does, and gave them a chance to confess –although He would have already known (all-knowing).